Top 10 Competitive Original Yu-Gi-Oh Monsters

 4. Penguin Soldier

-A puny Level 2 card still proved its mettle with an impressive effect: when flipped, you could target up to two monsters (including Penguin Soldier) and return them to their owner's hands.
+A puny Level 2 card still proved its mettle with an impressive effect: when flipped, you could target up to two monsters (including itself) and return them to their owner's hands.
 This let players remove two opposing cards at once, or return their already-flipped monsters to the hand, enabling the reactivation of flip effects.

 Penguin not only removed multiple enemies but gave the option not to activate its power in the rare cases where it would detriment you.